felivalencia3/felivalencia3/README.md

 - 🔭 I’m currently working on **Synfi.
 An AI Music Drafting App.**

-- 🌱 My latest project was **Large Language Model-powered App Store search platform**
+- 🌱 My latest project was a **Large Language Model-powered App Store Search platform**

-- 👨‍💻 I've worked at **the App Store Engineering Team at Apple**
+  - 👨‍💻 Developed during my time as a Software Engineering Intern in **the App Store Engineering Team at Apple**

 - 📫 How to reach me **felipe.valencia2003@gmail.com**